Alejogb1/job-board/blog-data/why-is-airflows-onfailurecallback-function-not-triggered-if-a-task-fails-but-the-dag-succeeds.md

 id: "why-is-airflows-onfailurecallback-function-not-triggered-if-a-task-fails-but-the-dag-succeeds"
 ---

-Okay, let's tackle this peculiar behavior with Airflow's `on_failure_callback`.
+, let's tackle this peculiar behavior with Airflow's `on_failure_callback`.
 I remember facing this exact issue when we were migrating a hefty ETL pipeline to Airflow a few years back; it was baffling initially, as we expected every task failure to trigger the callback regardless of overall dag success.
 It took some thorough investigation to fully grasp the mechanics at play.

 The core of the matter lies in the distinction between task states and dag states, and how Airflow orchestrates the execution flow.
 When a task within a dag encounters a failure, such as a python exception, the task's individual state is marked as "failed."
-This transition *does* indeed trigger the various task-level listeners like `on_failure_callback` if they're defined on that *specific task*.
+This transition _does_ indeed trigger the various task-level listeners like `on_failure_callback` if they're defined on that _specific task_.
 However, and this is the critical part, it doesn't necessarily translate into the entire dag failing.

 A dag's success is judged primarily on its ability to reach its terminal state.
-If a dag is designed to allow certain tasks to fail without causing the entire pipeline to abort, it will still be marked as successful *as long as the downstream tasks which are not dependent on the failed task execute successfully*.
+If a dag is designed to allow certain tasks to fail without causing the entire pipeline to abort, it will still be marked as successful _as long as the downstream tasks which are not dependent on the failed task execute successfully_.
 This is by design, allowing for fault tolerance and handling transient failures without halting the entire process.
-In essence, a dag success means that the dag *workflow*, according to its dependencies, has been completed even if individual parts experienced problems.
+In essence, a dag success means that the dag _workflow_, according to its dependencies, has been completed even if individual parts experienced problems.

 It's helpful to visualize this as a relay race.
 If one runner falls (a task failure) but the next runner successfully picks up the baton and completes their leg, the team (the dag) still finishes the race.
 We might want to know that one runner fell (hence the need for task-level `on_failure_callback`), but it doesn't negate the overall result of the race.